rochus-keller/Are-we-fast-yet/C/Readme.md

 The benchmark suite can be easily built using  `gcc *.c som/*.c -O2 -w -std=c99 -lm`, or the included qmake file.

 Note that there are a lot of warnings, mostly due to polymorphic use of structures and unions.
 I checked the warnings for relevance and you can safely ignore them (using e.g. `-w` as suggested).
-Unfortunately some more recent compiler versions nowadays (unfortunately) treat warnings as errors.
+Unfortunately some more recent compiler versions nowadays treat warnings as errors.
 In that case, use e.g. the `-fpermissive` option.